-Use default topic prefix: Select to use the default topic prefix, that is defined in the device topic prefix in the MQTT client tab.

-Include topic name: Select to include the topic that describes the condition in the MQTT topic.

-Include topic namespaces: Select to include ONVIF topic namespaces in the MQTT topic.

-Include serial number: Select to include the device's serial number in the MQTT payload.
+Use default topic prefix: Select to use the default topic prefix, that is defined in the device topic prefix in the MQTT client tab.Include topic name: Select to include the topic that describes the condition in the MQTT topic.Include topic namespaces: Select to include ONVIF topic namespaces in the MQTT topic.Include serial number: Select to include the device's serial number in the MQTT payload. • None: Send all messages are non-retained.

-Add condition: Click to add a condition.

-Retain: Defines which MQTT messages are sent as retained.

-- None: Send all messages as non-retained. - Property: Send only stateful messages as retained. - All: Send both stateful and stateless messages as retained. - QoS: Select the desired level for the MQTT publication.
+- INONE: Send all messages as non-retained.
+Property: Send and y stateful messages as non-retained. - Property: Send only stateful messages as retained. - All: Send both stateful and stateless messages as retained.

+$\mathbf{QoS}:$ Select the desired level for the MQTT publication.